UNITSEV3N/Titan/README.md

 4. now go back to the root
     - drag the .env, start.py, requirements.txt files
-    - insure it looks like the image in step one
+    - insure it looks like the image in step one (ignore the discord.log file the bot will create this when required)

 5. Go to the startup tab